Amrqhz/Amrqhz/README.md

-# Hey there 👋

 I'm **Amir Hossein Gholizadeh** — crafting elegant solutions, one line at a time.

-##  What I Do

-Building thoughtful software that bridges creativity and functionality.
-I believe in clean code, meaningful projects, and the power of simple solutions.
+*Building thoughtful software that bridges creativity and functionality.
+Meaningful projects, and the power of simple solutions.*

 ##  Find Me